Tim Carroll John Carroll Jr. Vice President President

 Sales Manager General Manager

 John Carroll Jr., (President & General Manager) came to the Tawases after graduating from College.
 At that time WIOS was an AM daytime-only radio station.
 Upon his arrival, plans were made to add an FM radio station.
 An application was made to the FCC and granted in late 1979.
 WKJC FM 104.7 went on the air that year at 50,000 Watts.
-Over the years the Carrolls have added WKJZ FM 94.9 (50,000 Watts) in Alpena and WQLB FM 103.3 (25,000 Watts) in Tawas City.
+Over the years the Carrolls have added WKJZ HITS FM 94.9 (50,000 Watts) in Alpena - WQLB HITS FM 103.3 (25,000 Watts) in Tawas City - WTZM THE POINT 106.1 FM (25,000 WATTS) and WIOS FM 106.9.
 John's brother, Tim Carroll joined the family business in 1984 after he graduated from college and is now General Sales Manager.

 Tim Carroll (Vice President & Sales Manager) said, "I agree with John, for me it’s been 24 years.
 It’s great to be a part of the active history of the radio stations and a second generation business."

 Carroll Broadcasting programs what is called "News/Talk" on WIOS.
 Featured programs include Rush Limbaugh, Mark Levin, Sean Hanity, Dave Ramsey plus special bloc Programming on the weekends which includes, medical, entertainment, how to & outdoor shows!

 John Carroll Jr. (President & General Manager) said, "Over the years we have seen many changes in radio.
 Equipment that was bulky and all vacuum tubes, turntables, tape recorders, albums, 45’s, 78’s…are a thing of the past.
 Now, everything is on computer and digital.
 All the music, commercials and everything that would fill two rooms back in 1958 is sitting on your desk in a computer."

 Taken from the archives of the Tawas